 These two developments: baptising children from other congregations and writing that booklet against the liberal ministers, prompted the classis to summon Rev de Cock to their next meeting.

 When he arrived, they didn't mention a thing about baptising those children; all focus was on the booklet he wrote against his colleagues.
 Had he not called them 'wolves' in that brochure?
-'That's going too far!!' was the judgement of the classis, and they suspended him for an indefinite time.
+'That's going too far!!' was the judgement of the classis, and they suspended him indefinitely.
 Okay, they would not reduce his stipend yet, but he was not allowed to do his ministerial task.
-So, he could no longer preach, no longer teach catechism, visit the sick or do any other work in his congregation.
+He could no longer preach, teach catechism, visit the sick or do any other work in his congregation.
 What a terrible punishment!